 Neighborly Home Care Explores Challenges Seniors Face Living at Home Alone

 As people begin to grow older, they begin to lose the ability to do the same things they were able to when they were younger.
 Basic tasks like cooking and cleaning, which were once part of a manageable daily routine, are now too difficult to perform, and these are only a couple of the challenges seniors face living at home alone.
-Despite this, many elderly individuals prefer to live in their homes and refuse to move into a senior community.
+Despite this, many elderly individuals prefer independent living: they want to live in their homes and refuse to move into a senior community.
 A 2023 WebMD article stated, “27% of Americans 60 and over are living alone.”
 In addition, a 2022 report from the University of Michigan said that approximately 88% of adults aged 50 to 80 “feel it’s important to remain in their homes for as long as possible.”

 At Neighborly Home Care, we understand that for most, this insistence comes from a desire to remain in the home that holds so many happy memories from their lives.